vichargrave/using-morphlines/README.md

 # using-morphlines

-Morphlines example code begin developed for an upcoming book tentatively entitiled *Using Morphlines*.
+Morphlines example code being developed for an upcoming book tentatively entitiled *Using Morphlines*.